All Products

 anon_upload_enable=NO

-Allows anonymous users to upload files.
+Anonymous users can upload files.

 anon_mkdir_write_enable=NO

-Allows anonymous users to create directories.
+Anonymous users can create directories.

 anon_other_write_enable=NO